 The Montessori Method of education, developed by Dr. Maria Montessori, is a child-centered educational approach based on scientific observations of children from birth to adulthood.
 Dr. Montessori’s Method has been time tested, with over 100 years of success in diverse cultures throughout the world.

 It is a view of the child as one who is naturally eager for knowledge and capable of initiating learning in a supportive, thoughtfully prepared learning environment.
 It is an approach that values the human spirit and the development of the whole child—physical, social, emotional, cognitive.

 South Walton Montessori Academy Staff

 Beth Brock grew up in Atlanta, GA and has enjoyed vacationing along the Emerald Coast her entire life.
 She attended Appalachian State University in Boone, NC, where she graduated on the Dean’s List with a BS in Early Childhood Education.
-She obtained her Montessori Director/Administrator Credential through AMS in December of 2012.
+She obtained her Montessori Director/Administrator Credential through AMS at Houston Montessori Center in December of 2012.

 Always one for adventure, she was a White Water River Guide in college and has enjoyed extensive worldwide travel.
-After graduation, she was the Assistant Teacher in the Toddler and Primary classrooms at a Montessori School in Breckenridge, Colorado.
-Beth enjoys fishing, live music, snowboarding, and spending time on the beautiful emerald coast beaches.
-Beth holds the title of Assistant Director and is the main point of contact for the school.
+After graduation, she was the Assistant Teacher in the Infant and Primary classrooms at a Montessori School in Breckenridge, Colorado.
+Beth enjoys fishing, live music, and spending time on the beautiful emerald coast beaches.
+Beth holds the title of Head of School/Principal, and is the main point of contact for the school.
 Beth joined SWMA in 2008.

 Toddler Lead Teacher